RadioFreeAsia/rfa.kaltura/README.md

 Once it's installed
 --
 As the portal manager, visit the site config and configure the add-on.
-*Add your Kaltura API credentials

 To retrieve the Credentials for filling out the add-on configuration:

-Service URL: Set this as the same url you use to login to the Kaltura Management Console
+Service URL: Set this as the same url you use to login to the Kaltura Management Console<br>
-Username: the username you use to login to the Kaltura Management Console
+Username: the username you use to login to the Kaltura Management Console<br>

 Partner ID, Admin Secret, User Secret:

-1: Login to kaltura management console.
+1: Login to kaltura management console.<br>
-2: Go to Settings->Integration Settings
+2: Go to Settings->Integration Settings<br>
-3: Retrieve Partner ID, UserSecret and Admin secret from here.
+3: Retrieve Partner ID, UserSecret and Admin secret from here.<br>

 To test, navigate to somewhere in plone, and "Create->Kaltura Video"<br>